vitordeoliveira/blog/blogpost/what_are_axum_askama_htmx_and_why_use_it.md

 HTMX to simplify the frontend...

-We DONT NEED a heavy and very confusing SPA to write a simple blog... to be honest more I code on those tools more I think we not even need SPAs for nothing...
+We DONT NEED a heavy and very confusing SPA to write a simple blog... to be honest more I code on those tools more I think we do not even need SPAs for nothing...

-Ok, lets put this in different words, the SPAs was created to have more dynamic pages, and bring a better user experience, they have their value.
-But in a word with blazzing fast internet, and a awesome infrastrucure tools, MAYBE and just maybe, we should have the backend deal with the state of the application, and rely in the Frontend to be just a view, and not a copy of the state of the backend.
+Ok, lets put this in different words, the SPAs was created to have more dynamic pages and bring a better user experience, they have their value.
+But in a world with blazing-fast internet, and awesome infrastructure tools, MAYBE, and just maybe, we should have the backend deal with the state of the application, and rely on the Frontend to be just a view and not a copy of the state of the backend.

-What I mean with that?
-With SPAs the frontend is a JS bundle that is downloaded in the user browser, and generate the html in the client-side, after this the client makes a request to backend requesting the data to be loaded, so the backend sent to client a JSON, who is on this point in time a copy of the state of backend, then the client takes this JSON and react (Now you understand why the ReactJs has this name :D ) to it, updating the client on runtime.
+What do I mean by that?
+With SPAs the frontend is a JS bundle that is downloaded in the user browser, and generates the HTML in the client side, after this the client requests the backend data to be loaded, so the backend sends to the client a JSON, which is on this point in time a copy of the state of the backend, then the client takes this JSON and react (Now you understand why the ReactJs has this name :D ) to it, updating the client on runtime.

 Here is a very simplified draw of this explanation: